 05 of 05

 Let a Robot Clean Your Windows

-Hate washing windows?
-The Winbot by Ecovacs Robotics is a like a Roomba for vertical glass surfaces.
+Do you hate washing windows?
+The Winbot by Ecovacs Robotics is like a Roomba for vertical glass surfaces.

-The appliance debuted in the U.S. in 2013 to spotty reviews.
-Nevertheless, the latest model called the WINBOT 850 is a significant improvement.
+The appliance debuted in the United States in 2013 to spotty reviews.
+Nevertheless, its WINBOT 850 is a significant improvement.
 Equipped with a higher-speed fan motor, it cleans more efficiently using stronger suction that boosts stability.
 It's quieter too so you can do your thing at home without being distracted by annoying noise.